 - Plan on touring Cusco at least for an afternoon.

-- Plan on Sacred Valley tour (full day)
+- Plan on visiting the Sacred Valley (full day)

 - You can take a train or hike the Inca Trail to visit Machu Picchu.

 - If doing the Inca Trail, reservations should be secured at least 7 months in advance.
-Call 1-800-667-6134 to check on passes availability.
+Please use the form below or call us directly to make your reservation.

-- Your Machu Picchu tour should allow for one hotel night in Aguas Calientes (if you have the time).
+- Your Machu Picchu tour should allow for one hotel night in Machu Picchu town also known Aguas Calientes (if you have the time).

-- If you stay the night in the town of Aguas Calientes, you might get a chance to climb Huayna mountain the next day.
+- If you stay the night in the town of Aguas Calientes, you might get a chance to climb Huayna Picchu mountain the next day (reservation needed).

 - Return to Cusco in the early evening.

-- Fly back to Lima the next day or continue on one of our extensions (like: Amazon Basin, Lake Titicaca or Colca Canyon).
+- Fly back to Lima the next day or continue on one of our extensions (like a visit the Amazon Basin, Lake Titicaca, or Colca Canyon).